nishantsharma5592/udacity_repo/README.md

             git commit -m
             git push

-Although I must note that the Github Desktop does a fine job doing most of the elbow greasing.
+Although I must note that the GitHub Desktop does a fine job doing most of the elbow greasing.